History of Darjeeling: Early days

+Among the oldest folk traditions of the Darjeeling Himalaya are the legends of Golma Raja and Golma Rani, who are remembered in Lepcha and neighbouring Himalayan oral traditions as legendary ancestral rulers Their story is closely associated with Raja Rani Pahar near Latpanchar in present-day Sittong, Darjeeling district, where local tradition identifies a group of natural caves as former refuges or royal hideouts used during times of conflict.
+These caves remain important elements of the region's cultural heritage and oral history, preserving indigenous memories of the ancient Himalayan past.

 the King of Sikkim, at Darjeeling, c.
 1900.

-The etymology of the place comes from the tibetian word Dorjeling meaning 'land of thunder'. that is said that it was formerly a place of worship of the Rongs where three stone stand erect (Lung-Chok) till today.
+The etymology of the place comes from the Tibetan word Dorjeling meaning 'land of thunder'.
+It is said that it was formerly a place of worship of the Rongs where three stone stand erect (Lung-Chok) till today.
 Unfortunately the monastery was destroyed by the invading Gurkha Army in 1815.

-Darjeeling was originally a part of the Kingdom of Sikkim and was inhabited by the Lepchas, Bhutias and the limboos, the tribe native to the area since the beginning of time, before being invaded by the Gorkhas who were able to subdue the combined indigenous Bhutia and Lepcha armies of Sikkim.
+Darjeeling was originally a part of the Kingdom of Sikkim and was inhabited by the Lepchas, Bhutias and the Limboos, the tribe native to the area since the beginning of time, before being invaded by the Gorkhas who were able to subdue the combined indigenous Bhutia and Lepcha armies of Sikkim.

 The Gorkha army from Nepal invaded Darjeeling in the 1780s, attacked the Sikkimese capital of Rabdentse, and annexed territories up to the Teesta River into Nepal.
 By 1816 the whole of the area known as British Sikkim belonged to Nepal.
 After the Anglo-Gorkha War, Nepal ceded one-third of it territories to the British under the 1816 Sugauli Treaty, which included the land area between the Mechi and Teesta Rivers.
 On 10 February 1817, the British returned the land area between the Mechi and Teesta to the Sikkimese Chogyal under the Treaty of Titalia.

 Migration of the Lepchas to Nepal took place after the assassination of Sikkimese Prime Minister Bolot, of the influential Lepcha Barfung clan.
 In 1826, Chogyal Tsugphud Namgyal (on the advice of his mother who was a Lepcha herself) passed a resolution for the assassination of his Prime Minister - Bolot.

 Bolot was the maternal uncle to Tsugphud Namgyal and his assassination was carried out by 'Lhachos' identified by Maharaja's history as the father of 'Cheebu Lama'.

 Bolot's nephews, the sons of Kotaba Kungha named Dathup, Jerung Denon and Kazi Gorok left Sikkim taking with them 800 houses of Lepcha subjects from Chidam and Namthang and went to Ilam in Nepal where their descendants still reside to this day.
 From here they conducted raids on Darjeeling and Sikkim Terai.
 This event was known as the Kotapa insurrection which was eventually suppressed through British East India Company's assistance.

 More than a fallout between the two ethnic groups, it was basically a race for the prized throne.
 After 1826 the royal family chose its consorts from the aristocracy of Tibet and not from among its Lepcha subjects as prior to that.